Post

 It can be helpful to change the file type of the current buffer.
 For instance, if you have prettier installed and you have a lot of html mixed into a php file.
 You can use your html prettier in your php file by changing the file type from php to html.

-Change the filetype to html
+Change the buffer filetype to html

 1